goh-chunlin/my-learning-notes/ui-ux/url/Content-TRAILING_SLASH.md

 </rewrite>
 ```

-**Note:** In the development environment, if we need to run the web site under at least IIS Express to see this feature working.
+**Note:** In the development environment, we need to run the web site under at least IIS Express to see this feature working.

 **Note:** Rest assured that for the root URL specifically, http://example.com is equivalent to http://example.com/ in Google search engine and cannot be redirected.